I am a Extra Class Amateur Ham radio operator and I also hold a FCC General Radiotelephone Operator License (GROL).

 After that and coming home I went to work for the City of Birmingham in the Traffic Engineering department.
 Nobody was bombing Birmingham at the time.
 After about 8 years there I had a accident.
 I became a disabled bi-lateral amputee from contacting a ground line that was energized with high-voltage, 13,500 volts to be exact.
 Lots of pain and LOTS of burns, 50% 3rd and 4th degree.

 Whoever said, "STOP, DROP AND ROLL" has never been on fire before.
 It turns into, "OHH, CRAP AND RUN" in a hurry.
 Yet with the Lords help I try not to let it slow me down.

 While being electrocuted, I was heard to scream, "GOD, PLEASE SAVE ME!".
 At that exact time the breaker supplying the high voltage power opened!

 The fire department was returning from a call when they were called to me.
 As they were at the end of the block and watched my crew lowering my bucket, they jumped out with fire extinguishers and started putting me out.
 I was so hot that when they put the flames out I re-ignited.

 197 days in the hospital, a year and half of rehab with daily dressing changes.
-Would have not made it without the Lord and my loving wife beside me the whole time.
-She helped me learn to walk again.
+Would have not made it without the Lord.
+Had to even learn to walk again

 I have traveled around the world, touched the sky and the bottom of the ocean.
 I have stood on the steps of Apollo's Temple.
 Went to the mountains and gazed in to the Oracle at Delphi.
 Drank from the Mediterranean Sea at Poseidon's gateway.
 Stood on the rubble that has remained of the Wall of East and West.